New Zealand design

-New Zealand design is a product both of indigenous Māori culture and of European (Pākehā) traditions and practices.
+New Zealand design has grown to be a product both of indigenous Māori culture and of European (Pākehā) traditions and practices.
 The concept of design applies to Māori kaupapa (fundamental principles) as well as to other cultural spheres.

 Māori design

 Māori concepts of design involve an active relationship between traditional and contemporary practices.
-Pre-European Māori had no written language so tribal history and beliefs were kept in the form of objects ranging from woven baskets to complex carvings in wood, bone, shell and greenstone.
-These objects or 'taonga' were passed down through generations of tribal elders, taking on the spirits of past owners.
-Therefore, Māori culture incorporates strong links between objects and spirituality.
+Pre-European Māori had no written language, so tribal history, beliefs and traditions were maintained through objects ranging from woven baskets to complex carvings in wood, bone, shell and greenstone.

 Early colonial New Zealand design

-New Zealand was explored and colonised by Great Britain, European settlement beginning in the late 18th century with the arrival of sealing and whaling crews.
+New Zealand was explored by Dutch, British, French and Spanish visitors, and opened up to the international community by traders, settlement companies and the New Zealand colonial government; European settlement beginning in the late 18th century with the arrival of sealing and whaling crews.
 The construction of a schooner was started at Luncheon Cove in Dusky Sound in 1790 and completed by castaway sealers in 1795.
 The Providence was successfully sailed to Norfolk Island.
 Early colonial housing was influenced by both Western and Māori traditions where whare (Māori houses) were adapted for temporary accommodation.
 Early colonial house types were shaped by both English, Australian and North American practice.
 The verandah was a typical colonial addition to the regular Georgian era timber cottage.
 Furniture was made in New Zealand from the earliest period of colonisation.
 Whaler's furniture from the lower South Island displayed contemporary American taste.

 19th century New Zealand design

 While smaller settlements emerged in the North and South Islands prior to the signing of the Treaty of Waitangi in 1840, the development of New Zealand's urban centres followed the legal sale of land under the British Crown.
 Small craft-based industries emerged producing necessities for immigrants.
-Some furniture makers such as Anton Seuffert (1815-1887) worked on a more ambitious level producing complex inlaid pieces for a connoisseur's market.
+Some furniture makers such as Anton Seuffert (1815–1887) worked on a more ambitious level producing complex inlaid pieces for a connoisseur's market.

 Industrial manufacturing was spurred by the discovery of gold in Central Otago in 1861.
 Large firms such as H. E. Shacklock and Co. in Dunedin produced cast iron coal ranges designed for specific New Zealand conditions while Reid and Gray specialised in agricultural implements.
 A number of foundries specialised in decorative ironwork for the building industry.
 Steam powered joinery factories such as Guthrie and Larnach's Iron and Woodware Co. in Dunedin published extensive catalogues of fittings; designs often sourced from North America along with the machinery used to produce them.

 Early brick-making industries expanded into domestic pottery.
 Production grew during the 1870s and potteries were established at Milton, Benhar, Christchurch, Wellington and Auckland.
 R O Clark's Amalgamated Brick and Pipe Co. became Crown Lynn Potteries and later became the largest producer of domestic wares in the southern hemisphere.

 Small scale craft production of silverware and jewelry allowed for an idiosyncratic New Zealand decorative idiom to emerge, focusing on the country's unique flora and fauna.